 - Beta-blockers.
 These slow the heart rate and can help the heart fill with blood more completely.

 Live a healthy lifestyle.
-It can help slow down heart failure.
+This can help slow down heart failure.
 Limit salt, and don't smoke.
 Ask your doctor about how you can exercise safely.
-People with heart failure due to restrictive cardiomyopathy need to avoid doing too much, since their hearts can't increase blood flow during exercise.
+People who have heart failure from restrictive cardiomyopathy need to avoid doing too much, because their hearts can't increase blood flow during exercise.

-Watch for signs you're getting worse.
-Weighing yourself every day is a good way to do this.
+Watch for signs that you're getting worse.
+Weighing yourself every day to watch for sudden weight gain is a good way to do this.